 You should read the following risk factors in conjunction with discussions of factors discussed elsewhere in this prospectus and in materials incorporated by reference in this prospectus.
-These risk factors are intended to highlight certain issues that may affect the financial condition and results of operations of Texas Instruments and TI Tucson and are not meant to be an exhaustive discussion of risks that apply to companies with broad international operations, such as Texas Instruments and TI Tucson.
-Like other businesses, Texas Instruments and TI Tucson are susceptible to macroeconomic downturns in the United States or abroad that may affect the general economic climate and performance of Texas Instruments and TI Tucson or their customers.
-Similarly, the price of Texas Instruments' and TI Tucson's securities is subject to volatility due to fluctuations in general market conditions, differences in Texas Instruments' and TI Tucson's results of operations from estimates and projections generated by the investment community and other factors beyond Texas Instruments' and TI Tucson's control.
+These risk factors are intended to highlight certain issues that may affect the financial condition and results of operations of Texas Instruments and are not meant to be an exhaustive discussion of risks that apply to companies with broad international operations, such as Texas Instruments.
+Like other businesses, Texas Instruments is susceptible to macroeconomic downturns in the United States or abroad that may affect the general economic climate and performance of Texas Instruments or its customers.
+Similarly, the price of Texas Instruments' common stock is subject to volatility due to fluctuations in general market conditions, differences in Texas Instruments' results of operations from estimates and projections generated by the investment community and other factors beyond Texas Instruments' control.

-A WEAKENING IN THE SEMICONDUCTOR MARKET MAY ADVERSELY AFFECT TEXAS INSTRUMENTS' AND TI TUCSON'S PERFORMANCE.
+A WEAKENING IN THE SEMICONDUCTOR MARKET MAY ADVERSELY AFFECT TEXAS INSTRUMENTS' PERFORMANCE.

-The semiconductor business represents Texas Instruments' and TI Tucson's largest business segments and the principal source of their revenues.
+The semiconductor business represents Texas Instruments' largest business segment and the principal source of its revenues.
 The semiconductor market has historically been cyclical and subject to significant economic downturns.
-A significant weakening in the semiconductor market may adversely affect Texas Instruments' and TI Tucson's results of operations and have an adverse effect on the market price of Texas Instruments' and TI Tucson's securities
+A significant weakening in the semiconductor market may adversely affect Texas Instruments' results of operations and have an adverse effect on the market price of Texas Instruments' common stock.

-THE TECHNOLOGY INDUSTRY IS CHARACTERIZED BY RAPID TECHNOLOGICAL CHANGE THAT REQUIRES TEXAS INSTRUMENTS AND TI TUCSON TO DEVELOP NEW TECHNOLOGIES AND PRODUCTS.
+THE TECHNOLOGY INDUSTRY IS CHARACTERIZED BY RAPID TECHNOLOGICAL CHANGE THAT REQUIRES TEXAS INSTRUMENTS TO DEVELOP NEW TECHNOLOGIES AND PRODUCTS.

-Texas Instruments' and TI Tucson's results of operations depend in part upon their ability to successfully develop and market innovative products in a rapidly changing technological environment.
-Texas Instruments and TI Tucson require significant capital to develop new technologies and products to meet changing customer demands that, in turn, may result in shortened product lifecycles.
+Texas Instruments' results of operations depend in part upon its ability to successfully develop and market innovative products in a rapidly changing technological environment.
+Texas Instruments requires significant capital to develop new technologies and products to meet changing customer demands that, in turn, may result in shortened product lifecycles.
 Moreover, expenditures for technology and product development are generally made before the commercial viability for such developments can be assured.
-As a result, there can be no assurance that Texas Instruments and TI Tucson will successfully develop and market these new products, that the products Texas Instruments and TI Tucson do develop and market will be well received by customers or that Texas Instruments and TI Tucson will realize a return on the capital expended to develop such products.
+As a result, there can be no assurance that Texas Instruments will successfully develop and market these new products, that the products Texas Instruments does develop and market will be well received by customers or that Texas Instruments will realize a return on the capital expended to develop such products.

-TEXAS INSTRUMENTS AND TI TUCSON FACE SUBSTANTIAL COMPETITION THAT REQUIRES THE COMPANIES TO RESPOND RAPIDLY TO PRODUCT DEVELOPMENT AND PRICING PRESSURES.
+TEXAS INSTRUMENTS FACES SUBSTANTIAL COMPETITION THAT REQUIRES IT TO RESPOND RAPIDLY TO PRODUCT DEVELOPMENT AND PRICING PRESSURES.

-Texas Instruments and TI Tucson face intense technological and pricing competition in the markets in which they operate.
-Texas Instruments and TI Tucson expect that the level of this competition will increase in the future from large, established semiconductor and related product companies, as well as from emerging companies serving niche markets also served by Texas Instruments and TI Tucson.
-Some of Texas Instruments' and TI Tucson's competitors possess sufficient financial, technical and management resources to develop and market products that may compete favorably against those products of Texas Instruments and TI Tucson that currently offer technological and/or price advantages over competitive products.
-Competition results in price and product development pressures, which may result in reduced profit margins and lost business opportunities in the event that Texas Instruments and TI Tucson are unable to match price declines or technological, product, applications support, software or manufacturing advances of their competitors.
+Texas Instruments faces intense technological and pricing competition in the markets in which it operates.
+Texas Instruments expects that the level of this competition will increase in the future from large, established semiconductor and related product companies, as well as from emerging companies serving niche markets also served by Texas Instruments.
+Some of Texas Instruments' competitors possess sufficient financial, technical and management resources to develop and market products that may compete favorably against those products of Texas Instruments that currently offer technological and/or price advantages over competitive products.
+Competition results in price and product development pressures, which may result in reduced profit margins and lost business opportunities in the event that Texas Instruments is unable to match price declines or technological, product, applications support, software or manufacturing advances of its competitors.

-TEXAS INSTRUMENTS' AND TI TUCSON'S PERFORMANCE DEPENDS UPON THEIR ABILITY TO ENFORCE INTELLECTUAL PROPERTY RIGHTS AND TO DEVELOP OR LICENSE NEW INTELLECTUAL PROPERTY.
+TEXAS INSTRUMENTS' PERFORMANCE DEPENDS UPON ITS ABILITY TO ENFORCE INTELLECTUAL PROPERTY RIGHTS AND TO DEVELOP OR LICENSE NEW INTELLECTUAL PROPERTY.